kale-schuetzeberg/video-streaming/README.md

 complete port of the project.

 The decision was made to use Spring Boot for a few reasons:
 - Increase challenge and therefore knowledge gained.
 - Prevent myself from using copy-pasta thus forcing me to understand everything.
-- Allow me to present the project as my own*.
 - I want to know how microservices work in a Spring Boot setting.

 ## Current Application State